Balgriffin: Location

 Balgriffin is situated approximately 8 km from Dublin city centre.
 It is a civil parish of 540 acres in the barony of Coolock.
-For elections to Dáil Éireann, it is in the Dáil constituency of Dublin Fingal, having previously been in the constituency of Dublin North-East.
+For elections to Dáil Éireann, it is in the Dáil constituency of Dublin Bay North.
 It is in the Dublin 13 postal district.

 The area's local government administration is divided between Dublin City Council and Fingal County Council.

 Geography

 The two main branches of the Mayne River (sometimes referred to as the "Moyne"), the Turnapin Stream and the Cuckoo Stream, run through the plains of the district, picking up smaller streams.
 The Turnapin flows in the southern part of the area, coming from the old Belcamp Estate and running north of the main Belmayne development, while the Cuckoo comes east near Limekiln Lane and forms the northern boundary of the Fingal Burial Ground.
 Flooding sometimes hits Limekiln Lane.
 The Turnapin and the Cuckoo merge in eastern Balgriffin and the Mayne then flows out to Baldoyle Bay (Balgriffin Road becomes Moyne Road as it approaches the coast).